Male Infertility/Male Fertility

 - Sickle Cell Anemia

-- Sexually Transmitted Diseases (STDs).
-STDs such as Chlamydia, gonorrhea, and genital herpes can cause scarring and block sperm passage.
+- Sexually Transmitted Infections (STIs) such as chlamydia, gonorrhea, and genital herpes can cause scarring and block sperm passage.

 - Infections (e.g., prostatitis, epididymitis, orchitis)